pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/README.md

 ### Express API

-**Terminal**, make sure you are in the directory with the Express backend and on the same level as the `package.json`.
+**Go to your Terminal**, make sure you are in the directory with the Express backend and on the same level as the `package.json`.

 - `npm install cors@2`